jetify-com/opensource/typeid/typeid/spec/README.md

 | 7     | 7      | 15    | f      | 23    | q      | 31    | z      |

-This is the same alphabet used by [Crockford's base32 encoding](https://www.crockford.com/base32.html), but in our case the alphabet encoding is strict: always in lowercase, no hypens allowed, and we never decode multiple ambiguous characters to the same value.
+This is the same alphabet used by [Crockford's base32 encoding](https://www.crockford.com/base32.html), but in our case the alphabet encoding is strict: always in lowercase, no hyphens allowed, and we never decode multiple ambiguous characters to the same value.

 #### Compatibility with UUID